Starting a Bee Garden

-Single flowers or flowers that have one ring of petals seem to attract bees the most; the reason being is that they provide more nectar and pollen than other flowers.
+Single flowers or flowers with one ring of petals seem to attract bees the most because they provide more nectar and pollen than other flowers.
 It is also difficult for bees to reach the inner part of the flower if it is a double ring making it difficult for them to pollinate.

 Another thing that attracts bees is a splash of color.
-Blue, purple, yellow flowers seem to be the favorite bees colors to look for flowers like Queen Ann’s Lace, violets, daisies, and lavender to plant in your garden and watch the bees buzz your way.
+Blue, purple, and yellow are the favorite bee colors to look for flowers like Queen Ann’s Lace, violets, daisies, and lavender to plant in your garden, and watch the bees buzz your way.

 While all of these things attract bees, let me tell you what will run them away: pesticides.
-Pesticides of any kind, even those that are organic, can scare bees away and can be toxic.
+Pesticides of any kind, even those organic, can scare bees away and be toxic.